ediz-genc/mefit-frontend/README.md

 - **Login:** Users authenticate their sessions and can register if new to the platform.
 - **Navbar:** A navigation bar with user-specific options, including links to different components.
 - **Dashboard:** Displays progress towards fitness goals, a calendar, and goal-setting options.
 Provides detailed information on fitness goals, including completed workouts and logging capabilities.
 For users to apply for contributor roles, with admin approval.
-- **Fitness Library:** Allows users to explore and select fitness programs, workouts, and exercises.
 - **Profile:** Displays user information, including name, picture, bio, and fitness preferences, with the ability to edit settings.
-- **Admin:** A special interface for administrators to manage users and contributor actions.

 <br>